pierrepo/principal_axes/README.md

 ## History

-The first version of the script has been posted in the Biostar forum as an answer to [Question: Protein 3D structure principal axes](http://www.biostars.org/p/7393/)
+The first version of this script had been posted in the Biostar forum as an answer to [Question: Protein 3D structure principal axes](http://www.biostars.org/p/7393/)